 Celebrating the Patata Tosca in the medieval village of Santa Maria a Monte

-The heart of the festival is the Patata Tosca, an indigenous yellow-fleshed variety grown on the Cerbaie hills surrounding Santa Maria a Monte.
-Every evening, these potatoes are fried in the famous "padellone": a massive frying pan introduced in 1973, which has become the true symbol of the event and a magnet for thousands of curious visitors.
+The heart of the festival is the Tosca Potato, an indigenous yellow-fleshed variety grown on the Cerbaie hills surrounding Santa Maria a Monte.
+Every evening, these potatoes are fried in the famous "padellone": a giant frying pan introduced in 1973 that has become the true symbol of the event, drawing the curiosity of thousands of visitors.
 Frying begins every afternoon and continues throughout the evening, filling the village streets with an unmistakable aroma.

 The 2026 edition will be held from August 19 to 24, 2026 in the historic center of Santa Maria a Monte (Pisa), with evening openings starting at 7:00 PM.
 The event's classic ingredients are confirmed: frying the Patata Tosca in the giant pan, the two food menus (potato and Tuscan cuisine), the wine bar, and evenings of music and entertainment.